blesaux/blesaux.github.io/_pages/about.md

 My work is at the crossroads of statistics, machine learning, image processing and computer vision.
 I am interested in tackling practical problems that arise in multimedia, remote sensing and robotics.

-Besides that, I teach Image Processing and Computer Vision Research Work at [École Polytechnique](http://www.polytechnique.edu) and Machine Learning at [Institut d'Optique Graduate School](https://www.institutoptique.fr) and [ENSTA ParisTech](https://www.ensta-paristech.fr).
+Besides that, I teach Machine Learning and Computer Vision at [Institut d'Optique Graduate School](https://www.institutoptique.fr) and [ENSTA ParisTech](https://www.ensta-paristech.fr).
 I also serve as Chair of the [IEEE GRSS Image Analysis and Data Fusion Technical Committee](http://www.grss-ieee.org/community/technical-committees/data-fusion/).

 ## News